What can we know about that which we cannot even imagine?

 Noam Chomsky~\cite{chomsky2014minimal}, Daniel Dennett~\cite{dennett2009darwin} and others~\cite{dennett2001mind} have marveled at the fact that human language allows recursion, i.e., that it allows arbitrary finite, discrete sequences of symbols from a finite alphabet.
 They marvel at the fact that humans can create any of a countable number of sentences, viewing this as allowing an amazingly large set of human languages.
 In contrast, I marvel at how restricted human language is, and so how restricted human SAM is.
 I marvel at the fact that that limitation appears to be universal.
 After all, suppose that it were the case that all of physical reality could in fact be formulated in terms of some finite sequence of symbol strings from a finite alphabet.
 Even so, it would still be striking that, as humans converge to that correct formulation, we have never considered formulations that are not representable this way, perhaps due to considering an erroneous SAM, or perhaps due to choosing an inefficient representation of SAM.
 I marvel at the small size of the sandbox we play in while formulating our SAM.

-This perspective leads to our next question: \begin{enumerate} \item [10.]
+This marveling at the sizes of sandboxes brings to the fore the reason that question (8) is unsettling: \begin{enumerate} \item [9.]
 Is it a lucky coincidence that all of mathematical and physical reality can be formulated in terms of our current cognitive abilities, including, in particular, the most sophisticated cognitive prosthesis we currently possess: human language?
 Or is it just that, tautologically, we cannot conceive of any aspects of mathematical and physical reality that cannot be formulated in terms of our cognitive capabilities? \end{enumerate}

+To gain perspective on question (9), recall the discussion above of how the maximal level of intelligence on Earth has grown over evolutionary time, and how one can run a simple time-series fit to extrapolate that maximal level of intelligence into our future.
+Well ... can such a time-series analysis reveal more than just a trend line?
+Does it tell us anything about the gaps in the \textit{kinds} of cognitive capabilities which separate us from our past, suggesting that those gaps which might have analogs in our future?

-To gain some appreciation for this question, note that (presumably) no paramecium can even \textit{conceive} of the concept of a ``question," concerning issues that have no direct impact on its behavior, despite how obvious that concept seems to us.
-Not only would a paramecium not understand the possible answers we have considered for our questions concerning reality, it would not understand the questions, as has often been noted~\cite{boudry2018science,boundryvideolimits}.
+In contrast to us, no unicellular Eukaryote like a paramecium can even \textit{conceive} of the concept of a ``question," concerning issues that have no direct impact on its behavior, despite how obvious that concept seems to us.
+Not only would a paramecium not understand the possible answers we have considered for our questions concerning reality, it would not understand the questions, as has often been noted~\cite{boudry2018science,boundryvideolimits_2}.
 More fundamentally though, no paramecium can even conceive of the idea of posing a question concerning physical reality in the first place.
 Insofar as the cognitive concept of questions and answers might be a crucial tool to any understanding of physical reality, a paramecium is, by construction, lacking the tools needed to understand physical reality.
 It presumably does not even understand what ``understanding reality" means, in the sense that we mean the term.
 Ultimately, this is due to limitations in the very kind of cognitive capabilities of paramecia.
 And as just argued, we, too, almost surely have limitations in the very kind of our cognitive capabilities.

-So, the next (ironically self-referential) question in this essay:
+So one way to address question (9) is to note that it is a \textit{question}.
+It is one of a sequence of such questions that have been considered in this essay.
+Given that single-celled organisms could not even conceive of such a thing as a question, this leads to a more specific (and ironically self-referential) question: